surajsharma/singularity/src/journals/tyrna get murdered/glimpses of divinity/0 introduction - something to write home about.md

 > _"As if one could escape it by turning a switch.
 That's why I say you can't turn off TV.
 It can turn you off, but you can't turn it off.
 You can't make it disappear, but it can make you disappear."_ - [[Rick Roderick]]

-## 0.1 A succinct note on state broadcaster logos OR the story of "the retina of the mind's eye"
+## 0.1 A succinct note on state broadcaster logos OR the story of "the retina of the mind's eye" as witnessed by the people

 - State broadcasting was never a glamourous enterprise, rather an undertaking born out of a necessity.
 Governments had to do it, not as a means of revenue generation but mostly as outreach (especially during wartime when it was imperative that news of the troops reached their families).